marmelab/react-admin/docs/Labeled.md

 ## Usage

-`<Labeled>` is mostly an internal component - you don't need it if you're using `<SimpleShowLayout>` or `<TabbedshowLayout>`.
+`<Labeled>` is mostly an internal component - you don't need it if you're using `<SimpleShowLayout>` or `<TabbedShowLayout>`.
 But, in a custom layout or in a form, if you want to display a label on top of a field value, just wrap the Field component with `<Labeled>`.

 ```jsx
 import { Show, Labeled, TextField } from 'react-admin';